cruisekathryn/EXPERIMENT-4---Data-Wrangling-and-Data-Visualization/README.md

 </p>

 **The boxplot shows that female examinees has lower median but had the highest average.
 On thee other hand, male examinees has higher median but with an outlier.**

+## Version History
+* 1.02
+  * README File has been updated
+* 1.01
+  * An initial draft of the README File has been updated
+  * Jupyter Notebook File has been uploaded
+* 1.00
+  * An initial draft of the Jupyter Notebook File has been uploaded